Who Is Miho Nonaka?

 Though she isn’t the favorite Miho has a very strong chance of gaining a medal at the first Olympics climbing event.
 She has the 5th seed meaning 5th is her expected place but she has the advantage of competing in her own country.
 The humidity of Tokyo in Summer is something she is used to.

-The Olympics in 2021 is also limited to only local spectators and crowd support is definitely a factor for some climbers.
-The lead and bouldering wall are both outside and have been up in Tokyo for over a year.
+Janja Garnbret is the current favorite but the Olympics in 2021 is also limited to only local spectators and crowd support is definitely a factor for some climbers.
+The lead climbing and bouldering wall are both outside and have been up in Tokyo for over a year.
 Getting to take a good look at the contours and being able to train specifically for those angles may be a key point.

 Miho Nonaka Competition Results